arvind6599/datastory/index.md

 It is also interesting to make a distinction between male and female actors in our analysis, as there may be differences in the distribution of experience among male and female actors in different movie genres.
 So we look the above again while differentiating between the top actors and actresses.

 The most notable matter we first realize is that we still observe the same overall trend of average acting experience increasing during the first generations and then plateauing.
-However, there remains stark differences too:
+However, there remains stark differences too.

 We find that male actors tend to have more experience in `Drama`, `Action` and `Comedy` while both genders have comparable experience in `Romance` movies.
 This could suggest differences in the types of roles that are available to male and female actors, and the way that their careers are developed within the film industry.